English Department

 Prerequisites for this class will be a grade of A- or higher in previous year’s English class and signature of English Department Chair.
 In addition to earning an A-, all students must successfully complete an in-class passage analysis in order to be recommended into Honors English Seminar.
 This course is designed as a precursor to AP Literature.
 Students not wishing to take AP Literature should take this course during their senior year.

 How does the literature of the present both borrow and break from the conventions of the past?
 In this class, students will explore classic and contemporary genres of literature, including novels, drama, poetry, and essays.
-Works will include Oedipus Rex, a Shakespearean comedy, The Catcher in the Rye, and the dystopian novel Never Let Me Go, among others.
-Course selections focus on not only the ancient and the contemporary, but they also break with convention, make us laugh, and make us cry as we consider the intersection of the past and the present.
+Selections focus on not only the ancient and the contemporary, but they also break with convention, make us laugh, and make us cry as we consider the intersection of the past and the present.
 This class provides a challenging and rigorous curriculum for students who have demonstrated strong critical thinking, reading, and writing skills in their previous English class.
 Through analytical and creative writing assignments, students will be asked to evaluate the way an author uses literary and narrative techniques to construct meaning as well as recognize and analyze complexity and nuances within the text.
 Students will be introduced to various literary theories and their applications to the texts we will read.
 They will also construct original arguments in response to literary criticism and write papers that go beyond the five-paragraph essay structure.

-Open to grades 11-12 / Prerequisites:of English Department Chair, Grade of A- or higher in Honors English Seminar (or A in previous year course in American or British Literature) and signature of English Department Chair.
+Open to grades 11-12.
+Prerequisites: Grade of A- or higher in Honors English Seminar (or A in previous year course in American or British Literature) and signature of English Department faculty.
 In addition to earning requisite grades, all students must successfully complete an in-class passage analysis in order to be recommended into AP English Literature.

 JOURNALISM AND MEDIA STUDIES